Applicants are required to submit a letter of intent and resume.

 Research and integrate the contribution and the participation of the client, family, and community as partners in designing and implementing care and services.

-Use and sharpen new skills while gaining crucial on-the-job work experience during a mandatory eight-week, full-time practicum that takes place in semester three.
+Use and sharpen new skills while gaining crucial on-the-job work experience during a mandatory practicum that takes place in semester 3.
 The placement, which is unpaid, is arranged with the assistance of a field placement co-ordinator.

 Build your expertise in assessment and counselling with a variety of practical skills such as: Understanding the range of approaches to the treatment of addictions and mental health, learn how to complete assessments and treatment plans for clients demonstrating a range of issues, learn how to engage families and communities to help individuals succeed, and develop best practices to effectively treat individuals within different treatment modalities.

-Join us from October 11-14, 2016 for Mental Health Awareness Week.
-There are a number of events taking place throughout the week including panel discussions, art therapy sessions and yoga.
+Join us from October 2-5, 2017 for Mental Health Awareness Week.
+There are a number of events taking place throughout the week including panel discussions, art therapy sessions, Ba Duan Jin yoga.

 Qualify for employment in various organizations including community mental health and addictions services, residential treatment centres, hospitals, children’s centres, services for women, homeless shelters, youth and family services, services for Aboriginal people, ethnocultural centres, and crisis response services.